 How does this all apply to Microsoft Teams?
 Well, as you can imagine, security is extremely vital to Teams, and any crack in the system could spell doom for your users.
 Fortunately, Teams supports a wide variety of different SBC’s, both hardware and software.

 If you’re already a Teams user or are planning an upgrade soon, chances are you have an integrator at your side helping you implement your solution.
-I’ve spoken at length before about what a blessing such a person is, and this is yet another example.
 Your integrator will be more than informed enough to help you in deploying the right Session Border Controller for your system.

 When it comes to your security and the fidelity of your servers, the internet can be terrifying.
 However, as with most things, ample preparation and the right equipment can alleviate the terror.